techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 ### Participants list for a channel is inaccurate

 The participants list is the list of users who are actively connected to a Walkie Talkie channel and can potentially hear transmissions.
 Sometimes this list can become inaccurate.
 For example, a user doesn't appear in the list even though they're connected to the channel.
-This issue can occur because of network issues or if a user's status is set to **Do not disturb**.
+This issue can sometimes occur because of network issues or when a user's status is set to **Do not disturb**.

-If the participants list in a channel doesn't accurately reflect the users who are actively connected to the channel, ask the users who aren't on the participants list to try the following steps:
+If the participants list in a channel doesn't accurately reflect the users who are actively connected to the channel, ask the users who aren't appearing on the list to try the following steps:

 1. Leave and reconnect to the Walkie Talkie channel.
 1. Switch channels.
-1. Close, and then reopen Walkie Talkie (if on an iOS device).
 1. Send at least two transmissions.
 This action can potentially add the user back to the participants list.
+1. 1.
+Close, and then reopen Walkie Talkie (if on an iOS device).

 ### Network connectivity issues